 IHG properties include Holiday Inn, Holiday Inn Express, InterContinental, Kimpton Hotels, Crowne Plaza, Staybridge Suites and Candlewood Suites.
 While the impact of the breach on financial institutions is as yet unknown, the figures reported by IHG would make this breach one of the largest hotel company data breaches in recent years.
 While IHG hotels nationwide were affected, the breach primarily affected Holiday Inns and Holiday Inns Express in rural and suburban areas of the South and the Midwest.

 Cybersecurity analyst and reporter Brian Krebs, who first broke news about the breach in December, notes that more IHG hotels may be implicated.
 "Not all property owners have been anxious to take the company up on [IHG’s offer of outside assistance]," he wrote.
 "As a consequence, there may be more breached hotel locations yet to be added to the state lookup tool."
-To read more click here.
+Read more at ABA Banking Journal.

 4/5/17: Lowe's $50 off coupon on Facebook is a scam

 A coupon seen on social media offering $50 off at Lowe's for Mothers Day is not legitimate, the company stated."These coupons are not offers extended by Lowe's," said the company in a response on its Facebook page.
 "It is a scam and Lowe's is unable to honor the coupon."